sophiemichaud/imageRepo/README.md

 - [X] Prevent a user deleting images from another user (access control)
 - [X] secure deletion of images

 I used these ideas as a starting point but the first thing that came to mind when starting this project was to re-create a Dropbox type web application.
 Users are able to use Picto Vault to securely upload pictures to their account as well as delete them.
-Additionally, picture uploads to the app can be done in individually or in bulk.
+Additionally, picture uploads/deletions to the app can be done in individually or in bulk.

 # Background
 Before beginning this project I decided to do a bit of research on some popular online image repositories and their features.
 Some examples of these websites include: